easybuilders/easybuild-docs/docs/version-specific/supported-software.md

 ### fetchMG

-The program “fetchMG” was written to extract the 40 MGs from genomes and metagenomes  in an easy and accurate manner.
+The program “fetchMG” was written to extract the 40 MGs from genomes and metagenomes  in an simple and accurate manner.

 *homepage*: <http://vm-lux.embl.de/~mende/fetchMG/about.html>